vazco/meteor-universe-modules-npm/README.md

     "react-tabs-component": "1.1.3"
   },
   "system": {
-    // In bundle "react" will be replaced by systemjs dependency.
+    // In bundle "react" will be replaced by universe:modules dependency.
     "dependencies": ["react"]
   }
 }